As with most of Microsoft’s products nowadays, you can either use the GUI or use Powershell.

 How to create a VM using Powershell in Hyper-V

 Start by opening an elevated Powershell window.

-Enter the command below to create a new virtual machine with a startup RAM memory of 512 GB
+Enter the command below to create a new virtual machine with a startup RAM of 512 GB

 New-VM -Name DC -MemoryStartupBytes 512MB -Path D:\ws2012.local